lgrozinger/transposonaligner/README.md

 # Overview

-TnAtlas is a Python package written to identify and annotate transposon integration events into genomes.
+TnAtlas is a Python package for identifying and annotating transposon integration events into genomes.

 Given a set of sequencing reads, transposon sequences, and genomes, the TnAtlas package can: